 Center on Halsted – Town Hall Senior Living, Boystown

 Mulvey House is a residential building home to approximately 30 senior citizens in need of affordable housing.
-To date, CCPA students have given over fifteen recitals for Mulvey residents featuring musicians from woodwinds, voice, brass, classical guitar, piano, and jazz programs.
+To date, CCPA students have given over thirty recitals for Mulvey residents featuring musicians from woodwinds, voice, brass, classical guitar, piano, and jazz programs.

 Sharing Notes – Hospital performances throughout Chicago